singhrahul7874/Used-Cars-Dashboard/README.md

 <br>

 ## Dashboard
-The Power BI dashboard developed provides a comprehensive analysis of the used car market, highlighting key insights and trends.
-The visualizations incorporated in the dashboard shed light on several important aspects, enabling users to make informed decisions based on the data.
-Here is a description of the dashboard's key components:
+Power BI Dashboard: Used Car Market Analysis

+1. <span style="color:blue"><b>Line Plot</b></span> :
-Scatter Plot: The scatter plot visualizes the relationship between the age of a used car and its corresponding price.
-This helps to understand how the price varies as cars age, identifying any potential correlations or trends.
+     Visualizes the relationship between the age of a used car and its corresponding price.
+    Helps understand how the price varies as cars age, identifying any potential correlations or trends.

+2. <b>Bar Chart</b> :
-Bar Chart: The bar chart showcases the top 10 brands based on their average prices.
-It allows users to compare the pricing across different brands and identify the ones commanding higher or lower prices in the market.
+     Showcases the top 10 brands based on their average prices.
+    Allows users to compare pricing across different brands and identify those commanding higher or lower prices in the market.

+3. <b>Pie Chart</b> :
-Pie Chart: The pie chart illustrates the percentage of used cars in different cities, specifically focusing on cars with prices exceeding 10 Lakh.
-This helps in identifying the cities with a higher concentration of expensive used cars, providing insights into regional market dynamics.
+     Illustrates the percentage of used cars in different cities, specifically focusing on cars with prices exceeding 10 Lakh.
+    Helps identify cities with a higher concentration of expensive used cars, providing insights into regional market dynamics.

+4. <b>Multi-Row Card Visualization</b> :
-Multi-Row Card Visualization: The multi-row card visualization provides a summarized view of the number of cars in low, middle, and high-end price categories based on fuel type.
-This allows users to understand the distribution of cars across price ranges and fuel types.
+     Provides a summarized view of the number of cars in low, middle, and high-end price categories based on fuel type.
+    Allows users to understand the distribution of cars across price ranges and fuel types.

-Overall, the Power BI dashboard offers a comprehensive and visually engaging analysis of the used car market, highlighting the relationships between price, age, brand, city, and fuel type.
-It enables users to explore the data, uncover meaningful insights, and make informed decisions based on the presented visualizations.
+In conclusion, the Power BI dashboard provides a comprehensive analysis of the used car market, presenting key insights through visualizations.
+Users can explore the relationships between price, age, brand, city, and fuel type, empowering them to make informed decisions based on the data.

 ![image](https://user-images.githubusercontent.com/55955478/235959748-d8f1d243-0362-4e67-880d-b21fba7aa149.png)
 <br>